SAP-samples/teched2023-AD263/exercises/ex2/README.md

 ![](./images/007.png)

-Please review the details of the service
+Please review the details of the service.
+Please verify the Subdomain and Subaccount ID shown here and in in the BTP Cockpit are identical.

 ![](./images/008.png)